ChrisFeline/ToNSaveManager/README.md

 <img src="Resources/osc_reset.png" >
 </p></details>

+## Scripting
+- You can extend this tool using JavaScript.
+  - Read the [Script Documentation](Docs/Scripts.md) to get started.

 # 🌐 Available Translations
 > Check [`Localization/CONTRIBUTE.md`](Localization/CONTRIBUTE.md) to help translate the Save Manager to your language.